tutorials/tutorials.github.com/pages/explanation.md

 ## Installing tutorials.github.com Locally

-First we need to [https://github.com/tutorials/tutorials.github.com/fork_select](fork the repo).
-Then we need to clone it:
+First you need to [fork the repo](https://github.com/tutorials/tutorials.github.com/fork_select).
+Then you need to clone your fork and checkout a topic-branch:

 {% highlight sh %}
 git clone git@github.com:some_user/tutorials.github.com.git
+cd tutorials.github.com
+git checkout -b my-awesome-tutorial
 {% endhighlight %}

 Now we need to install some gems using bundler:

 {% highlight sh %}
-cd tutorials.github.com
 bundle
 {% endhighlight %}